Who are the 'Big Six' energy suppliers?

 Small energy suppliers

-often offer deals on par with, or in some cases cheaper than, the Big Bix, and so it is worth investigating them to see if you could make a saving on your energy bill, and increase your levels of customer satisfaction, with another company.
+often offer deals on par with, or in some cases cheaper than, the Big Six.
+It is worth investigating them to see if you could make a saving on your energy bill if you switch energy to one of them; you and increase your levels of customer satisfaction, with another company.

 *Rated 4.9 / 5 by 19 reviews on Google